 Homeowners insurance

-With less space in a condo, you may be able to save on homeowners insurance.
+With less space in a condominium, you may be able to save on condo insurance.
 Condos also can be cheaper to insure because the policy only needs to cover the interior of the home.

 Similarly, condo owners don’t need to pay for liability coverage outside of their units.
 The overall building would have its own insurance policy to cover the rest of the property, says Michele Hass, president of Brooklyn MLS, a platform for real estate agents in New York City.